salahjebali/CSP-Model-in-MiniZinc/README.md

 ## How to run it

-1. Open MiniZinc IDE and open the exercise template_jebali.mzn contained in the folder artificial_intelligence_exercise.
+1. Open MiniZinc IDE and open the file esercizio_jebali.mzn;
-2. Open any data _ *.dzn file contained in the data folder.
+2. Open any data _ *.dzn file contained in the data folder;
 3. Set Gecode 6.1.1 [built-in] as solver and press RUN.

 ### For more details you can find a full detailed report (italian only)